nokia-eda/docs/docs/user-guide/topologies.md

 15. Labels on odd TopoNode generated within the layer.
 16. Labels on even TopoNode generated within the layer.
 17. Labels on the first TopoNode generated within the layer.
+18. Security profile label that is used by the `NodeSecurityProfile` CR as a selector.
+The managed profile means the certificates for the nodes are managed by EDA.

 This input defines a three node topology with one spine and two leaves.
 The nodes are automatically tagged with the respected labels and edge links are created for the leaf nodes.